radumarias/rencfs/README.md

 - If you have hardware acceleration (e.g. AES-NI), then AES-GCM provides better performance.
 On my benchmarks, it was faster by a factor of **1.28** on average.
-  If you do not have hardware acceleration, AES-GCM is either slower than ChaCha20-Poly1305, or it leaks your encryption keys in cache timing.
+  If you do not have a hardware acceleration, AES-GCM is either slower than ChaCha20-Poly1305, or it leaks your encryption keys in cache timing.
 - AES-GCM can target multiple security levels (128-bit, 192-bit, 256-bit), whereas ChaCha20-Poly1305 is only defined at
   the 256-bit security level.
 - Nonce size:
-    - AES-GCM: Varies, but standard is 96 bits (12 bytes).
+    - AES-GCM: Varies, but the standard is 96 bits (12 bytes).
       If you supply a longer nonce, this gets hashed down to 16 bytes.
-    - ChaCha20-Poly1305: The standardized version uses 96-bit nonces (12 bytes), but the original used 64-bit
+    - ChaCha20-Poly1305: The standardized version uses 96-bit nonce (12 bytes), but the original used 64-bit
-      nonces (8 bytes).
+      nonce (8 bytes).
-- Wearout of a single (key, nonce) pair:
+- Wear-out of a single (key, nonce) pair:
-    - AES-GCM: Messages must be less than 2^32 – 2 blocks (a.k.a. `2^36 – 32 bytes`, a.k.a. `2^39 – 256 bits`), that's raughly `64GB`.
-This
+    - AES-GCM: Messages must be less than 2^32 – 2 blocks (a.k.a. `2^36 – 32 bytes`, a.k.a. `2^39 – 256 bits`), that's
+      roughly `64GB`.
-      also makes the security analysis of AES-GCM with long nonces complicated, since the hashed nonce doesn’t start with the lower 4 bytes set to 00 00 00 02.
+      This also makes the security analysis of AES-GCM with long nonces complicated, since the hashed nonce doesn’t start
+      with the lower 4 bytes set to 00 00 00 02.
     - ChaCha20-Poly1305: ChaCha has an internal counter (32 bits in the standardized IETF variant, 64 bits in the original design).
-Max message lebgth is `2^39 - 256 bits`, about `256 GB`
+Max message length is `2^39 - 256 bits`, about `256 GB`
-- Neither algorithm is nonce misuse resistant.
+- Neither algorithm is nonce misuse-resistant.

 Conclusion: Both are good options.
 AES-GCM can be faster with hardware support, but pure-software implementations of ChaCha20-Poly1305 are almost always fast and constant-time.